Share this guide:

 Plans of this type are no longer available for purchase.
-But there are other insurance options which can help to cover the cost of your care.
+But there are other private health insurance options which can help to cover the cost of your care.

 What are the insurance alternatives?

-- immediate needs annuity, also called care fee annuities: plans which pay out a guaranteed income for life and can be used to cover the cost of care fees, in exchange for a one-off lump sum premium.
+- Immediate needs annuity: Also called care fee annuities, these are plans which pay out a guaranteed income for life and can be used to cover the cost of care fees, in exchange for a one-off lump sum premium.
 To apply, you need to be assessed as needing such care immediately.
 Policies can be set to either deliver level payouts or can be index-linked to rise over time.
 These payments can be used to fund both residential or in-home care and can be paid either to you, to a carer, or directly to a care home.